thisSIDEofRANDOM/shuffler/README.md

 # shuffler
-Cut clips out of a list of youtube videos for playback/xscreensaver
+Cut clips of X time from a playlist of youtube/twitch/local videos.
+Useful for general playback or xscreensaver looping

 ## Usage
 ```